Khushank73/Dino_Game/README.md

 # Dino_Game
-Game developed to control movements with hand gestures using OpenCV.
+Game developed to control movements with Hand gestures using OpenCV.
 ![Demo Video](14-23-09.mp4)